Dr Tristan de Chalain

 Tristan has received numerous respected awards and scholarships and has more than 40 peer-reviewed journal articles and book chapters to his credit.
 Despite the breadth and depth of his training and experience, a key passion remains facial restoration following skin cancer, injury or ageing.
 In addition to his work with Operation Restore Hope NZ, he also offers his time and expertise for free at the Auckland Regional Charitable Hospital.

 In his spare time, he enjoys tinkering in his shed, writing and reading.
-He is happily married with two teenage children.
+He is happily married with two adult children.

 Degrees & Training